alexiamhe93/RedditModerationTopicModel/README.md

 - Steps (3) and (4) are optional - the notebook should run fine without doing this and the original notebook should be unaffected

-- The notebook can also be run locally.
-However, this will require installation of used packages into the local Python environment.
+- Although the notebook can also be executed locally, doing so requires the installation of necessary packages into your local Python environment.